folkehelseinstituttet/Fhi.Frontend.Demo/src/MOCK_DB_DATA/library-items/_TEMPLATE/README.md

 ## When creating new mock-db data file

-Remember to create a constant in `src/app/segment-paths.ts`, under `Library second level menu` for every new mock db data file.
+Remember to create a constant in `src/app/segment-paths.ts`, under `Library second level menu` for every new mock-db data file.

-**NB!** These constants has a coupling to the mock-db data file.
+**NB!** It is a coupling between the following two constants:

 ```ts
 static nameOfConstant = 'nameOfConstant';